jmp3833/fuzzer/README.md

 The tester is also run from the command prompt from the folder with `app.js`.
 Use the command `node app.js command url` to run the fuzzer.
 Details on commands and options are listed below.
 Also note that `url` requires a port as well e.g. `http://localhost:8080` or `http://localhost:80`.

 List of commands and their functionality:

 COMMANDS:
-  * `discover`: Output a comprehensive, human-readable list of all discovered inputs to the system.
+  * `discover`              Output a comprehensive, human-readable list of all discovered inputs to the system.
 Techniques include both crawling and guessing.

 OPTIONS:
   * `--custom-auth=string`  Signal that the fuzzer should use hard-coded authentication for a specific application (e.g. dvwa).
 Optional.
   * `--common-words=file`   Newline-delimited file of common words to be used in page guessing and input guessing

+TEST OPTIONS:
+ * `--vectors=file`         Newline-delimited file of common exploits to vulnerabilities.
+Required.
+ * `--sensitive=file`       Newline-delimited file data that should never be leaked.
+It's assumed that this data is in the application's database (e.g. test data), but is not reported in any response.
+Required.
+ * `--random=[true|false]`  When off, try each input to each page systematically.
+When on, choose a random page, then a random input field and test all vectors.
+Default: false.
+ * `--slow=500`             Number of milliseconds considered when a response is considered "slow".
+Default is 500 milliseconds

 OUTPUT
 ------------